-- 2.1 Graduates of this University will be eligible to apply for permission to be admitted to a higher doctorate after the expiration of a minimum of: - 2.1 .1 Six years after the conferment of the Bachelor's or Undergraduate Master's degree; or - 2.1 .2 Five years after the conferment of the Master's degree (excluding undergraduate Masters); or - 2.1 .3 Three years after the conferment of the Doctoral degree. - 2.2 Graduates of other universities will be eligible to apply for permission to be admitted to a higher doctorate as set out in 2.1.1 2.1.3 above, providing that at the time of their application, they have held a contract of employment in either a teaching or a research capacity for two years at this University.
+- 2.1 Graduates of this University will be eligible to apply for candidature for a higher doctorate after the expiration of a minimum of: - 2.1 .1 Six years after the conferment of the Bachelor's or Undergraduate Master's degree; or - 2.1 .2 Five years after the conferment of the Master's degree (excluding undergraduate Masters); or - 2.1 .3 Three years after the conferment of the Doctoral degree. - 2.2 Graduates of other universities will be eligible to apply for candidature for a higher doctorate as set out in 2.1.1 2.1.3 above, providing that at the time of their application; they have held a contract of employment in either a teaching or a research capacity for two years at this University.